Setting up Your Business: The Advantages of Being a Sole Trader

 While it has no foundation in truth, there’s unfortunately the perceived notion sometimes that sole traders aren’t as “professional” as limited companies.
 Limited companies benefit from a certain prestige and sense of security that sole trader businesses may not always possess.
 Because of this, some clients or customers may see your business as more high-risk and opt not to work with you, solely based on your sole trader business status.

 Sole traders can also find it more difficult to raise funds for their business.
 Banks won’t always lend money to sole traders — and when they do, it’s often a much lower amount than what you could receive as a limited company.
 If your business relies on having substantial start-up capital and you don’t already have the funds to invest, you may run into some roadblocks on your journey as an entrepreneur.

 Now you know the advantages — and disadvantages — of being a sole trader, you should be able to make an informed decision about your business model.
 But, if setting up a sole trader business isn’t for you, there is an alternative: registering as a limited company.

 A common misconception is that limited companies are for larger businesses with multiple directors and numerous employees, but that’s not always the case.
 A limited company can also be run by one person, and you may even do all the work yourself.
 However, when making the decision whether to register as a sole trader or limited company, it’s important to bear in mind that each has their own benefits and drawbacks.
 Your choice will ultimately depend on the industry you’re in, the people you want to work with and the level of control you want over your business.

 Confused about whether setting up a sole trader business is the right step for you?
-Our team of chartered accountants in the UK are on hand to support you with advice on your tax and business needs.
+Our team of chartered accountants are on hand to support you with advice on your tax and business needs.